top of page

 homestead winter2_edited.jpg

-Mill Owner Stephan Main
+Mill Owner Stephen Main

 The Industrial Age is generally thought of as a time when many Americans left their farms and headed for the city to earn wages, becoming small cogs in a big machine.
 In fact, the Industrial Age started in rural communities with entrepreneurs pooling the talents of weavers and carpenters working at home, small fuling and lumber mill operations that used power from local streams, and wool and wood gathered locally.